clefourrier/clefourrier.github.io/index.md

 My motto would likely be: "So much to do, so little time".

 ### Contact:
 You'll find me as `clefourrier` over the web ([Twitter](https://twitter.com/clefourrier), [LinkedIn](https://www.linkedin.com/in/clefourrier/), [BlueSky](https://bsky.app/profile/clefourrier.hf.co), ...), or you can reach me at `myfirstname at 🤗 dot co`.
+If you want a fast answer, better make it short and to the point :)

-My bandwidth is in general quite low, however:
+My bandwidth is in general quite low, but:

 - If you want to collab, please explain in a few bullets what you're working on/what you need/why you think it would be cool to work together, in an email starting with `[COLAB PROPOSAL]`.
-If you want a fast answer, better make it short and to the point ^^
 - If you're a woman starting in the field, and you need mentorship, please send me a list of questions in an email with a title starting with `[MENTORING]` - depending on my time I'll either answer async or invite you to a video call.